AntonUBC/kaggle_flavours_of_physics/README.md

 Since the [Standard Model] (https://en.wikipedia.org/wiki/Standard_Model) of particle physics cannot explain some observed physical phenomena, physicist are trying to develop extended theories, commonly labelled as physics beyond the Standard Model or "new physics".
-A clear sign of new physics would be the discovery of charged lepton flavour violation, a phenomenon which is not allowed in the Standard Model.
+A clear sign of new physics would be the discovery of charged lepton flavour violation, a phenomenon which cannot occur according to the Standard Model.
 The goal of the challenge was to help physicists to discover this phenomenon by developing a machine learning model which would maximize the discriminating power between signal events (where the violation did occur) and background events (where it did not).

 In this project we used real data from the [LHCb experiment] (http://lhcb-public.web.cern.ch/lhcb-public/) at the [Large Hadron Collider](http://home.cern/topics/large-hadron-collider) (Switzerland).
 Since the searched phenomenon has not been discovered yet, the real background data was mixed with simulated datasets of the decay.
-This nature of data representation introduced two additional challenges into a modeling process:
+This introduced two additional challenges into a modeling process:

-- Since the classifier was trained on simulation data for the signal and real data for the background, it was possible to reach a high performance by picking features that are not perfectly modeled in the simulation.
+- Since the classifier was trained on simulation data for the signal and real data for the background, it was possible to distinguish between sinal and background simply by picking features that are not perfectly modeled in the simulation.
 To check our models for [this pattern](https://www.kaggle.com/c/flavours-of-physics/details/agreement-test) we were provided with additional data (both real and simulated) on the similar, but observed decay.
   The Kolmogorov–Smirnov (KS) test was used to evaluate the differences between the classifier distributions on both